Jacaranda mimosifolia: Cultivation

-It's one of the most common trees in Argentina's capital city.

 In Europe the jacaranda is grown on the Mediterranean coast of Spain (it is prominent in the Valencian Community, the Balearic Islands and Andalusia, with especially large specimens present in Valencia, Alicante and Seville, and usually with earlier flowering than in the rest of Europe), in southern Portugal (notably in Lisbon), southern Italy (Naples and Cagliari have many mature specimens), southern Greece (especially Athens) and the islands of Malta and Cyprus.

-Jacaranda are also widely common in cities across Southern Africa.
-It was introduced to Cape Town, the legislative capital of South Africa; then Johannesburg; Lusaka,Zambia; Gaborone,Botswana; Nairobi, the capital of Kenya; and Harare,Zimbabwe.
+Jacarandas are also common in other cities across Southern Africa.
+They were introduced to Cape Town; then Johannesburg; Windhoek, Namibia; Lusaka, Zambia; Gaborone, Botswana; Nairobi, Kenya; and Harare, Zimbabwe.
 Beyond the region, Jacaranda are also cultivated in Kathmandu, the capital of Nepal and Maharashtra, Madhya Pradesh, Karnataka, Kerala, and Jharkhand states in India.
+They are also a common sight in Israel, mainly in the towns and cities of the coastal plain.
 As mentioned above, the trees are best associated with spring in the cities of Pretoria and Harare, the respective capitals of South Africa and Zimbabwe.

 In popular culture

+Jacaranda FM, a South African radio station in Midrand, is named after the Jacaranda tree.